-Experienced on matters involving the Balkans, the Mediterranean, Europe, the Caucasus, the Middle East, Southeast Asia, Africa and Latin America, her experience includes:
+Hioureas is experienced on matters involving the Balkans, the Mediterranean, Europe, the Caucasus, the Middle East, Southeast Asia, Africa and Latin America.
+More specifically:

-- Representing parties in international investment arbitration (ICSID, UNCITRAL) and complex international commercial arbitration (ICC, ICDR, AAA, LCIA, UNCITRAL and Swiss Rules) disputes ranging from mixed-use projects and construction matters to energy pricing and supply and solar power disputes under EPC contracts, sale and purchase agreements, power purchase agreements, offtake agreements, among others.
+- As counsel in international commercial arbitration (ICC, ICDR, AAA, LCIA, UNCITRAL and Swiss Rules) and investment treaty disputes (ICDR, UNCITRAL) ranging from construction matters to energy pricing and supply and solar power disputes under EPC contracts, sale and purchase agreements, power purchase agreements, offtake agreements, long-term lease agreements, among others.

-- Serving as sole and co-arbitrator in international commercial disputes, including under UNCITRAL, ICC, ICDR, and AAA Rules.
-She is admitted to the panel of arbitrators for the AAA, ICDR, DIS, Asia International Arbitration Centre, and USCIB/ICC.
+- As sole and co-arbitrator in international commercial disputes, including under UNCITRAL, ICC, ICDR, and AAA Rules in the areas of construction, energy, hospitality, franchise, and supply chain.
 She is also a CEDR-certified mediator.

 - As counsel to States on matters before the UN and its bodies and in proceedings before the International Court of Justice as well as regional human rights tribunals.

 - As counsel in claims before U.S. courts under the Alien Tort Statute, Torture Victim Protection Act, Foreign Sovereign Immunities Act, and sanctions regimes.